AdarshTheki/Ecommerce-website/README.md

 - **Secure Checkout**: Provide a secure checkout process for customers to complete their purchases.
 - **Order History**: Users can view their order history and track the status of their orders.
 - **Admin Dashboard**: Administrators can manage products, categories, and orders using a dedicated dashboard.

+## Technologies Used

+- React for building the user interface.
+- React Router for managing routes and navigation.
+- Redux for state management.
+- Axios for making HTTP requests.
+- @reduxjs/toolkit install and used with react-redux.

 ## Getting Started